 Conflict within and between people, groups and nations is a consistent—and significant—part of the human experience.
-Peacemaking explores passive means for managing and resolving such conflict.
-This minor helps students understand the nature of human conflict and move toward becoming informed and active peacemakers in interpersonal, inter-group and international relationships.
+Peacemaking explores nonviolent means for managing and resolving such conflict.
+This minor will help you understand the nature of human conflict and move toward becoming informed and active peacemaker in interpersonal, inter-group and international relationships.

-The minor in peacemaking and conflict studies is designed to complement study in any major.
-While all can benefit from this study, it is especially relevant for students preparing for careers that involve working intensely with people, such as business, church and para-church ministries, counseling, education, public service and social work.
+The minor in peacemaking and conflict studies is designed to complement any major.
+This minor will prepare you for careers that involve working intensely with people, such as business, church and para-church ministries, counseling, education, public service and social work.

 Select two of the following: